Vulcan (Marvel Comics): Dawn of X

+In Dawn of X, Vulcan is revealed to have survived, with no memory of his time of Shi'ar Emperor, and becomes a citizen of Krakoa.
+He later learns that the Many-Angled Ones captured him during his time in the Fault and manipulated his mind.
+Vulcan then kills most of the Cotati, as the survivors prepare to attack Krakoa.

 Powers and abilities

 Vulcan is an Omega-level mutant with the ability to psionically manipulate, control, and absorb vast amounts of energy.
 In addition to traditional energies of the electromagnetic spectrum, Vulcan has displayed control over exotic energies such as Cyclops' optic blasts and magical energy.

 Vulcan has used his powers to produce light, heat, force, and electricity, as well as warp or disable large amounts and different types of existing energy sources, tap into and suppress mutant energies, survive in the vacuum of space, and fly.
 Outside a planetary atmosphere his flight speed can even reach near the speed of light.
 He can track energy signatures over vast interstellar distances, as demonstrated when he located a trio of starships.
 He is able to go without food for long periods by directly absorbing energy, and can generate protective force fields for interstellar travel.
 He can manipulate electricity within a person's brain and use the powers of others by manipulating their own energy sources, although he needs to be in their presence to achieve this.
 The exact limits of his power replication abilities are unknown, but he was capable of utilising Marvel Girl's telepathy without her consent.
 Vulcan also possesses the capability of solidifying energy into solid shapes, in effect simulating telekinesis.
-When he uses his powers, his eyes glow.
-He has been confirmed as an Omega level mutant, his powers elevated to said level thanks to absorbing a massive amount of mutant energies from M-Day.

 Vulcan is able to use his psionic abilities for a variety of uses.
 Despite little (if any) formal training in the use of his mental powers, Vulcan has demonstrated feats such as completely resisting mental manipulation/assault by far more experienced telepathic beings, and he was also able to restore former Shi'ar emperor D'Ken from a catatonic state, something the most powerful/skilled telepaths of the entire Shi'ar empire had previously been unable to accomplish.
 Vulcan does not possess any innate telepathic abilities, but can manipulate the telepathic energies of others (which enables him to shield his mind from outside attacks).
 In the instance with D'Ken, he used his energy powers to reactivate the electrical connections in the neurons of D'Ken's brain that had been damaged by the M'Krann Crystal.